akhealth/DevSecOpsMvp/hybrid-connection/README.md

 ```
 Hybrid Connection Name: prototype-HybridConnection (This is the name of the new HC resource)
-Endpoint Host: HSS18FPOC-Test (This is the host where our external resource lives*)
+Endpoint Host: Obtain from AK
-Endpoint Port: 1433
+Endpoint Port: Obtain from AK

 Servicebus namespace: Create new
 Location: Us West 2